 These national and global holidays are cornerstones for spring ad planning.
 They often include sales and special events.
 You’ve had conversations with clients in the past about these days, so here are some fresh ideas for spring holidays.

-Easter (April 9)
+Easter (April 20)

 Easter spending can include several different areas.
-Many consumers have long weekends during this celebration.
+Many people have long weekends during this celebration.
 They may travel, especially if they live near the beach.
 Retailers also launch Easter or spring sales.
 One type of advertiser you may not be thinking about is a convenience store.
 Propose some ads around stocking up on Easter candy and getting supplies for a road trip.

 These ad types can run on any channel.
 For those promoting a getaway, you can recommend targeted display ads and SEM (search engine marketing) tactics.
 For convenience stores, radio ads are an excellent tactic.